mpope9/nba-sql/README.md

 The default behavior is to load the current season (or update if it already exists) into a SQLite database.

+To load data into DuckDB, use the [SQLite Extension](https://duckdb.org/docs/extensions/sqlite.html) after creating a SQLite database.

 # Getting Started

 * [A good place for more information is the wiki](https://github.com/mpope9/nba-sql/wiki).